 |Holy week spent well with these girls|

 I’m back to Cebu now, after three days and two nights in Siquijor.
-I’m happy to get WiFi and sleep in an air-conditioned room again, but I was so glad to have done the trip.
+I’m happy to get WiFi and sleep in an air-conditioned room again, but I was so glad I took the trip.

 |Rachel and her daughter, Mya|

 I’m thankful to have met new friends–Rachel and Mya Roberts–both so kind and game.
 I have a kindred with explorer personality types, ones that don’t care about mosquitoes, bumpy tricycle rides, and backpacking-style travel.
-As expected, vendors and drivers raised their prices on us as we’re a foreign group.
-But we knew better and negotiated to the bones.
+As expected, vendors and drivers raised their prices on us as we looked like foreigners, but we negotiated hard.
 The total cost for my trip was barely Php 3,000.

 |Nelia (left) and Mel (right) at the Danish Lagoon|